Yosi51010/Data-Science-and-Cognition/README.md

 # Data and Cognition
-I explore simple yet powerful tools to replicate seminal papers in Cognitive Science.
+Exploring simple yet powerful tools to replicate some seminal papers from Cognitive Science.

 Credits to Professor Yang Xu for his guidance and support.